fluxnet-open-source/website/tutorials/git/025-basics.md

 ## What is GitHub Desktop?

 GitHub Desktop is a user-friendly application that provides a graphical interface to interact with Git and GitHub.
 It simplifies the process of managing your repositories, making it accessible even for those who are not familiar with the command-line interface.

+### GitHub Desktop Alternatives

+While GitHub Desktop is a popular choice for beginners, there are other Git clients available that offer similar or more functionality.
+Your text editor or IDE probably has Git integration that can do everything GitHub Desktop can do and more for free.
+There are also GUI clients like GitKraken, Sourcetree, and others, that do a lot more than GitHub Desktop, but those are often paid.
+We had to choose a common tool for everyone regardless of what text editor or IDE they use, and GitHub Desktop is a good basic choice for that.

+Most of these tools and functions in this tutorial will be similar across different Git clients, so after this tutorial, you can explore other tools, try out a git extension in your text editor or IDE of choice, or even use the command line if you prefer.